kubealex/event-driven-automation/README.md

 This will spin a Kafka and AlertManager instance running on the host and listening to all interfaces.
 Tune up the settings based on your needs.

 **!!!
 IMPORTANT !!!**

-The kafka rulebook expects a hostname called **kafka** to be resolved, edit your */etc/hosts* file accordingly to match this requirement or change the rulebook host (or set it to a variable in the rulebook activation)
+The kafka rulebook expects an advertised listener matching the one you will configure in the playbook.
+Please tune up the Podman compose file to replace _KAFKA_ADVERTISED_LISTENERS: "PLAINTEXT://<ADVERTISED_HOST/IP>:<PORT>"_ field to match your setup.

 ### Service Now Instance

 One of the use cases include using a [Service Now instance](https://developer.servicenow.com/), you can easily sign-up and get one.

+To playbooks in [the configuration folder](./eda-demo-setup/) already have the needed bits to configure credentials and variables to match your instance details.

 ## Running the Demo